RosettaCommons/documentation/scripting_documentation/RosettaScripts/SimpleMetrics/SimpleMetrics.md

 ### ResidueSummaryMetric

-All PerResidue SimpleMetrics that return a real number [[#PerResidueRealMetrics]] can be summarized in various ways, such as the mean, or the number of residues meeting a certain criteria using the [[ResidueSummaryMetric]].
+All PerResidue SimpleMetrics that return a real number ( [[#PerResidueRealMetric]] ) can be summarized in various ways, such as the mean, or the number of residues meeting a certain criteria using the [[ResidueSummaryMetric]].
 This Metric is itself a RealMetric and can be used as such for things like filters or features reporters.

 ## Example
 Example with comparison to native through `-in:file:native`: